icebarf/rdseed.in/content/about.md

 author = "Amritpal Singh"
 +++

-I'm Amritpal Singh, a soon-to-be to be Computer Science student.
+I'm Amritpal Singh, a soon-to-be Computer Science student.
 My interests vary from Computers to Photography, Reading, Cooking and basically anything that interests me.

+I'm a newbie programmer and I have a teste for learning new things about computer systems and programming techniques.

-In terms of the technical interests, I love working closesly with systems.
+In terms of technical interests, I love working closesly with systems.
-I'm quite experienced in C and currently I'm trying to increase my repertoire with C++.
+I'm quite experienced in C and currently I'm trying to add C++ to my repertoire as of early-2023.
+I still have not found my niche in the systems industry and that is why I always try to dip my toes in the various sub-fields .
 Most of my notable projects are pinned on my github profile and listed on the [Projects]({{< ref "/portfolio" >}} "Portfolio") page.